tjwkura5/retail-banking-app-deployed-elastic-beanstalk/README.md

 ## Clone Repository

 **GitHub** is a platform for developers to store, manage, share, and collaborate on code using Git, a version control system tracking code changes.
-In this phase we will be coping the files from the kura labs workload 1 repository to our own.
+In this phase we will be copying the files from the kura labs workload 1 repository to our own.

 **Steps:**